 5.12 Conflicts of Interest

 Any hearing officer who has a conflicting interest in the particular case may not participate.
 Each party has the right to challenge the appointment of a hearing officer.
-Challenges must be submitted in writing to the Vice Provost or designee at least two business days prior to the hearing.
-If a party fails to raise a perceived conflict by objecting to that person two business days in advance, any objection is deemed to be waived.
-An individual may not be disqualified solely on the basis of his or her position in the university community.
+Challenges must be submitted in writing to the Vice Provost or designee at least five business days prior to the hearing.
+If a party fails to raise a perceived conflict by objecting to that person five business days in advance, any objection is deemed to be waived.
+An individual may not be disqualified solely on the basis of his or her position in the University community.

 5.13 Burden of Proof

-The burden of proof will rest upon the hearing officer.
+The burden of proof will rest upon the University.

 5.14 Standard of Proof

-The standard of proof will be “more likely than not.”
-A student is found to have violated this code when the student:
+The standard of proof will be a “preponderance of the evidence.”
+A student is found to have violated this Codewhen :

-a) Admits to the violation or
+a) The student admits to the violation or

-b) Information available at the time of the hearing supports a finding of responsibility.
+b) Evidence admitted at the hearing indicates by a preponderance of the evidence that the student is responsible for a violation.

 5.15 Witnesses/Witness Statements

-The accused student and the hearing officer will be given reasonable opportunity to present witnesses and/or witness statements and will be allowed to address questions to any witnesses participating in the hearing.
-An absolute right of cross examination is not granted under this code.
-All questions will be addressed through the hearing officer, who will determine if the questions are relevant and reasonable, and if necessary, will exclude questions that are redundant or irrelevant in determining responsibility.
+All parties will be given reasonable opportunity to present witnesses and/or witness statements and will be allowed to address questions to any witnesses participating in the hearing.
+All questions will be addressed through the hearing officer, however, the hearing officer may allow for direct questioning of non-party witnesses.
 Witnesses will be given reasonable latitude to respond fully to questions and will only remain for the duration of their own testimonies.
 All written statements that are to be considered are to be provided at least two business days prior to the hearing.
 Written statements must also be signed and dated, with the name of the witness printed below to ensure legibility or sent electronically directly by the witness.
 Deviations to the time restriction may be granted as long as all parties have sufficient time to prepare.

 Character witnesses are not permitted.
-If the accused student is found responsible for violating this code, character statements may be considered during sanctioning.
-The accused student may submit up to three letters to the hearing officer, at least two business days prior to the hearing.
+The hearing officer will exclude any information from the hearing documentation that appears to be a character statement rather than facts or evidence related to the case.
+If the responding student is found responsible for violating this Code, character statements may be considered during sanctioning.
+All parties may submit up to three letters to the hearing officer, at least two business days prior to the hearing.
 Each letter must be dated and signed, with the name of the individual signing printed below to ensure legibility or sent electronically from the author of the written statement.

 5.16 Evidence

-The accused student and the hearing officer will be given reasonable opportunity to present any written or oral information that is relevant in determining responsibility.
+All parties will be given reasonable opportunity to present any written or oral information or other documentation that is relevant in determining responsibility.
 All pertinent information that is to be considered is to be provided at least two business days prior to the hearing.
 Deviations to the time restriction may be granted as long as all parties have sufficient time to prepare.

 Because the hearing is an educational process, formal rules of evidence do not apply.
 For this reason, hearsay evidence may be permitted.
 It refers to testimony given by a witness who speaks about information received from others, rather than information given directly by that witness.
 The value of such evidence rests with the discretion of each hearing officer.